ArowoloAbimbolaVictoria/Bank-Statement-Analysis/README.md

 ### You can interact with the report [here](https://app.powerbi.com/view?r=eyJrIjoiYTNlZDNkMzMtMWUyYS00ZGQ5LWEyMDMtZGMxNjllNTA3ZDc2IiwidCI6IjBmMzMzYzc0LTM2NzEtNGJkMy1hZjA1LTczNjc1OWI5ODkzZCJ9)

-## Conclusion and Reccomendation:
+## Conclusion and Recommendation:

 1. I realized that my expenses are greater than my income monthly, and I need to adjust my spending habits to bring them into balance.

 2. I realized that I spend more money on food.
  I enjoy dining out and socializing, which contributes to my high food expenses.
 While I value these experiences, I need to consider whether there are areas where I can reduce my spending while still enjoying these activities.

-3. I noticed that the month of June was a particularly busy and lucrative month,as it had the highest value for income and expense and I’m interested in identifying what made it so successful so I can replicate those conditions in the future.
+4. I noticed that the month of June was a particularly busy and lucrative month,as it had the highest value for income and expense and I’m interested in identifying what made it so successful so I can replicate those conditions in the future.

-4. I noticed that when I receive money, I tend to spend it immediately.
+5. I noticed that when I receive money, I tend to spend it immediately.

-5. I want to work on budgeting and tracking my expenses so I can make informed decisions about my spending.
+6. I want to work on budgeting and tracking my expenses so I can make informed decisions about my spending.
 I also want to create a savings plan so I can have a financial cushion for unexpected expenses.
 This will help me stay on track and achieve my financial goals.

 ![](THANKS.jpg)
 #### Thanks for following through.